mandy2324/mandy2324/README.md

 ## ✨ Some fun things about me:

 - I'm a foodie person 😋
-- I’m currently learning Mern 🌱
+- I’m currently learning JAVA Full stack 🌱
 - I love travelling and exploring places 🚶‍♀️
 - My weakness is food food and food 🍽️